ninehusky/gator-frontend/README.md

 # gator-frontend 🐊➕🥚🪵

-Using Churchroad to convert Verilog to the Gator DSL!
+Using Churchroad to convert Verilog to ~~the Gator DSL!~~ an egraph!

 ## Usage